Ike Barinholtz: Career

 Barinholtz spent two years in Amsterdam with the famed comedy troupe Boom Chicago along with Jordan Peele, Josh Meyers, and Nicole Parker.
-Barinholtz hosted the 'Worst of Boom Night' during a 10-year anniversary of the improv troupe Boom Chicago, where they performed their worst material from previous shows.
+Barinholtz hosted the 'Worst of Boom Night' during the troupe's 10-year anniversary show, in which they performed their worst material from previous shows.

 In 2009, he performed at the Chicago Improv Festival alongside former MADtv cast member Jordan Peele.
 In 2012, Barinholtz performed at another Chicago Improv Festival event with his brother, Jon.

 He is a founding member of The Lindbergh Babies, an improv group directed by Del Close, who worked with John Belushi, Bill Murray, Mike Myers, and Chris Farley.
 In 2012, Barinholtz joined the cast of the third season of the HBO series Eastbound & Down, playing the role of Ivan Dochenko, Kenny Powers' Russian rival.
 He starred alongside Seth Rogen in the 2014 comedy Neighbors, as well as its 2016 sequel.
 Also in 2016, Barinholtz played prison guard Griggs in the DC Comics film Suicide Squad.

 He has frequently worked with comedian Dave Stassen, with whom he attended high school.
 They co-wrote a SPIKE pilot in which Barinholtz also starred, Mega Winner, and the 2016 film Central Intelligence.

 Barinholtz appeared in a regular role as nurse Morgan Tookers on the comedy series The Mindy Project.
 He was also a writer and story editor on the series.
 He also has a role in Friends from College, a Netflix original.
 In 2022, Barinholtz was in the main cast of the Apple TV+ mystery comedy series The Afterparty.

-Competing on the first season of Celebrity Jeopardy! on ABC in 2022-23, Barinholtz defeated Patton Oswalt and Wil Wheaton in the finals to win the championship.
+Competing on the first season of Celebrity Jeopardy! on ABC in 2022–23, Barinholtz defeated Patton Oswalt and Wil Wheaton in the finals to win the championship.
 He earned $1,000,000 for his charity, Pacific Clinics, and, due to rule changes, became the first celebrity champion to receive a berth to the Tournament of Champions.
 Competing in 2024, Barinholtz won his quarterfinal match against 13-game winner Ray Lalonde and 3-game winner Melissa Klapper, before losing in the semifinals.
 An article in Slate described Barinholtz as the "chaos agent Jeopardy! needed".

+Since 2025, Barinholtz has been starring in the critically acclaimed Apple TV+ comedy series The Studio as Sal Saperstein, a role which earned him the Critics' Choice Award for Best Supporting Actor in a Comedy Series.
+After the show's first season, Barinholtz also received nominations for a Primetime Emmy Award and an Actor Award.

 In July 2025, he was officially confirmed to portray Elon Musk in Luca Guadagnino's upcoming AI‑themed film Artificial, a comedic drama centered on the internal turmoil at OpenAI.

+He is expected to star in CoComelon: The Movie, which will be released in 2027.